 Financing your sinus lift and other dental work

-Your dental insurance may cover some of the cost of this procedure, but you’re likely to be left with some out-of-pocket costs; particularly if you’re getting teeth implants as well.
+Your dental insurance may cover some of the cost of this procedure, but you're likely to be left with some out-of-pocket costs; particularly if you're getting teeth implants as well.
 Even the best dental insurance usually isn't enough to cover everything.

 One way to fund your sinus lift and any other dental work like implants is with a medical loan.
 This allows you to get the work you need straight away and spread the cost into regular, manageable repayments.